olipemil/cogito-website/tutorial/index.md

 # COGITO Tutorials

-These tutorials cover everything from installing the code, to running the main COGITO code, and analyzing bonding with the COGITO tight binding model.
+These tutorials cover installing the COGITO code, running the main COGITO code, and analyzing bonding with the COGITO tight binding model.
 The workflow below provides the general outline.
 Click the section labels to quickly get to each section.

 ## Workflow